solvmanifold/LatentTrader/idea.md

    - Incremental updates for market features
    - Feature mapping and preprocessing
    - ML dataset generation with time-series splits
+   - **Data standardization:**
+     - Enforced naming conventions for files and columns
+     - Standardized all column names to lowercase with underscores
+     - Ensured consistent date column handling and normalization
+     - Added robust tests for future data handling and lagged columns
+     - Fixed lagged column calculation to be robust and consistent

 2. **Model Layer (Basic Infrastructure)**
    - Model interface definition